Last week I decided to disregard everything I know about fast food and order a Big Mac for the first time in my life.

 What’s an Ad Quality Score?

 AdWords’ Quality Score

-“The 1-10 Quality Score reported for each keyword in your account is an estimate of the quality of your ads and landing pages triggered by that keyword.
-Having a high Quality Score means that our systems think your ad and landing page areevant and useful to someone looking at your ad.”
+“The 1-10 Quality Score reported for each keyword in your account is an estimate of the quality of your ads and post-click landing pages triggered by that keyword.
+Having a high Quality Score means that our systems think your ad and post-click landing page are relevant and useful to someone looking at your ad.”